Peter Tait (mayor): Early life

 Tait was born on 5 September 1915, in Wellington's Island Bay suburb.
 His family were Scottish immigrants, originally from the Shetland Islands.
 His father Jack and his uncles Peter and Ross belonged to the best known Shetland fishing families in Island Bay.
 Through his early life, Tait suffered from tuberculosis, which meant that he was unable to play an active role in New Zealand's Second World War effort, nor could he become a Baptist minister.

-He moved from Waipukurau, a rural community, to the East Coast of the North Island, and ultimately settled in Napier.
+He recovered from tuberculosis at the Pukeora sanitorium at Waipukurau, a rural community, to the East Coast of the North Island.
+From there he moved to, and ultimately settled in Napier.
 Once established there, he opened a shoe store, which came to have branches in Waipukurau, Napier, Hastings and Dannevirke.

+He married Lilian Jean Dunn in 1946 with whom he had one son and one daughter.

 Political career

 Member of Parliament

-Tait served as the National Member of Parliament for Napier (1951–1954).
+In August 1951 he was selected over six other nominees to be the National Party candidate for the Napier electorate.
+National won a landslide victory at the election and Tait won the Napier seat, somewhat surprisingly as Napier had been a relatively safe Labour seat for decades.
+Tait served as a Member of Parliament for one term until he was defeated by Labour's Jim Edwards.
 In 1953, he was awarded the Queen Elizabeth II Coronation Medal.

 Mayor of Napier

-Two years after leaving Parliament, he became Mayor of Napier for the next eighteen years (1956–1974).
+Two years after leaving Parliament, he was elected Mayor of Napier, defeating the incumbent mayor Ron Spriggs.
+He remained mayor for the next eighteen years until 1974 when he retired.
+He campaigned on a platform of improving council services and recreational facilities, increasing pensioner housing and tourist promotion.
+Major projects were completed during his mayoralty including the construction of the National Aquarium of New Zealand and Marineland.
+The council began cleaning up the inner Ahuriri harbour by shifting sewerage outfall to Awatoto from Perfume Point, the construction of a new Civic Centre and a massive extension of land for housing.
+Napier also absorbed the Taradale Borough Council after a 1968 amalgamation and Tait secured Napier Airport being designated the main airport for Hawke's Bay in preference to the Hastings Aerodrome.
+Some of his projects caused opposition such as the building of a boating marina in the Ahuriri inner lagoon and a proposal to demolish the iconic Sound Shell.